ibm-cloud-docs/EventStreams/eventstreams145.md

 where CIDR1, 2 are IP addressess of the form ww.xx.yy.zz

-## Updating the Network Configuration or IP allowlist
+## Updating the network configuration or IP allowlist
 {: #update_endpoints}

 You are also able to switch the endpoints that your Enterprise cluster uses after provisioning.
 To do this,use the following CLI commands.